StyraInc/rego-style-guide/README.md

 ### Use `every` to express FOR ALL

-The `every` keyword makes it trivial to describe "for all" type expressions, which previously required the use of helper rules, or comparing counts of original collection against a filtered one produced by a comprehension.
+The `every` keyword makes it trivial to describe "for all" type expressions, which previously required the use of helper rules, or comparing counts of items in the original collection against a filtered one produced by a comprehension.

 **Avoid**
 ```rego